Extracorporeal Membrane Oxygenation (ECMO)

 7. Bloodstream infections, sepsis.

-8. Systemic inflammatory response syndrome (SIRS) due to contact of blood with the surface of the ECMO circuit (which may cause acute respiratory distress syndrome [ARDS]).
+8. Systemic inflammatory response syndrome (SIRS) due to the contact of blood with the surface of the ECMO circuit (this may cause acute respiratory distress syndrome [ARDS]).

 9. Altered pharmacokinetics of drugs (increased elimination due to binding in the ECMO circuit).